 North Texas Community Foundation is committed to creating a thriving, sustainable community for all.
-Our recent report, Race and Equity in North Texas, revealed that despite the area’s economic prosperity, significant disparities exist in health, education, and financial security outcomes across race and ethnicity.
+Our 2016 report, Race and Equity in North Texas, revealed that despite the area’s economic prosperity, significant disparities exist in health, education, and financial security outcomes across race and ethnicity.
 Closing these gaps requires that we remove obstacles and create equitable opportunities for good health, an excellent education, and economic security for all North Texans.

 The Fund to Advance Racial Equity officially launched in June 2020, thanks to generous support from Community Foundation fundholders — including The Conerly Family and Rosie and Gary Walker – and significant investments from Rainwater Charitable Foundation, Sid W. Richardson Foundation, The Miles Foundation, Colonial Savings and other donors.

 Donna James-Harvey serves as the Fund to Advance Racial Equity liaison.
 In this role, James-Harvey supports the Fund’s strategic development, implements professional development opportunities for grantees and supports an Advisory Council of community members.
 For more information, contact James-Harvey at firstname.lastname@example.org or 817.877.0702.

 This summer, the Fund to Advance Racial Equity distributed grants ranging from $1,000 to $35,000.
 This inaugural round of grants aims to help grantees and investors learn collaboratively about best practices and community dynamics to lay the groundwork for future investment.

 Community Frontline: Staffing and administrative support to facilitate community dialogue and elevate resident voice

 Diamond Hill Northside Youth Association: Racial equity programming and operations to promote positive interactions between police, youth and the community through sports, health activities and dialogue